Aftab-Ahmadajk/Global-Shark-Attack-Data-analysis-Case-Study/README.md

 ## Date:            10 April, 2024
 ## Contact:         aftabajk@gmail.com
 # **``Introduction``**:
 The marine environment offers a captivating and exhilarating setting for various human activities, ranging from surfing, fishing and swimming  to engaging in recreational games.
 However, amidst the allure of the marine site, there exists a potential danger zone marked by the presence of marine mammals, particularly sharks, which occasionally pose a threat to human safety.
 Understanding and analyzing the major occurrences and trends of shark attacks across the globe is essential in order to mitigate these risks effectively.
 By delving into the depths of shark attack data analysis, this study aims to shed light on the patterns and characteristics of these incidents, providing valuable insights that can help safeguard human interactions with marine mammals while preserving the delicate balance of our ecosystems.
+To find valuable insights I will follow the six steps of the data analysis process : Ask, Prepare, Process, Analyze, Share, and Act.
 ![Sample Image](./Images/pic-01.jpg)

 # Scenario